keboola/developers-docs/extend/common-interface/oauth.md

 ---
-title: OAuth2 Interface Specification
+title: OAuth Interface Specification
 permalink: /extend/common-interface/oauth/
 ---

 * TOC
 {:toc}

-[OAuth API V2](https://github.com/keboola/oauth-v2-bundle) integration provides a safe way to retrieve stored authorizations.
+[OAuth Broker API](https://github.com/keboola/oauth-api) integration provides a safe way to retrieve stored authorizations.

-When you are building an component that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection (KBC) stores the users' credentials/access tokens in OAuth API V2.
+When you are building an component that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection (KBC) stores the users' credentials/access tokens in OAuth Broker API.
 They are revealed and decrypted only for a target component and project.
 End-users can be assured that their authorized access will not leak.

 *Note: This feature must be enabled by our [support](mailto:support@keboola.com).*

 ## Initialize
-Create a configuration for the given component and project in OAuth API V2.
+Create a configuration for the given component and project in OAuth Broker API.
-The `OAUTH_API_ID` is the id provided when storing authorization via OAuth API V2.
+The `OAUTH_API_ID` is the id provided when storing authorization via OAuth Broker API.
+Set `"version": 3` to use the latest OAuth Broker API.
+The old OAuth V2 API is deprecated but still usable.

 {% highlight json %}
 {